lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 - Use **Projects** when your goal is to **structure knowledge, organize complexity, or collaborate as a team**.
 They are like a _digital office space_ where people and AI work together on shared artifacts.
 - In practice, more sophisticated applications often combine both:
   - A **Project** to organize market research and design the product.
-  - A **Custom GPT** as the product itself (e.g., a customer-facing assistant powered by that research).
+  - A **Personalized Assistant** as the product itself (e.g., a customer-facing assistant powered by that research).

 **Key Insight:** Assistants help you **execute tasks**, while Projects help you **organize work**.
 Together, they form the backbone of a GenAI-enabled workflow.